BoyangJ/csc435/stage/README.md

 THINGS I KNOW DON'T WORK:
-array variables as if statement condition array variables as while statement condition array variables as function parameters

-function calls still create a temp (that temp is then never used)
+function calls whose return values are not assigned to a variable still creates a Temp (the Temp is never subsequently used).